 Physiological functions of iodine: The mineral is a structural component of the thyroid hormones, which regulate the body’s metabolic rate.
 It is responsible for the conversion of food into energy in the body, and the way body uses the energy.

-Food rich in Iodine: Seafood, fish and algae, tuna, eggs, strawberries, cranberries, various iodized salts, and various fruits.
+The food high in Iodine: Seafood, fish and algae, tuna, eggs, strawberries, cranberries, various iodized salts, and various fruits.

 RDA: 150 mcg/day

-Daily upper limit for supplemental iodine intake: 1000 mcg/day
+The daily upper limit for supplemental iodine intake: 1000 mcg/day

 Too much iodine: Excessive intake of this mineral can cause hyperthyroidism.